-- · assistance for dealing with emotional and psychological distress resulting from fear of death or dying, existential concerns, anticipatory grief, communicating wishes to loved ones, interpersonal problems and sexuality concerns - potential isolation from normal support networks, particularly for rural patients who are staying away from home for treatment - cognitive changes as a result of treatment and disease progression such as altered memory, attention and concentration (a patient may appoint someone to make medical, financial and legal decisions on their behalf - a substitute decision-maker - before and in case they experience cognitive decline) - management of physical symptoms including pain and fatigue - · loss of fertility, surgically or chemically induced menopause, and sexual dysfunction (e.g. vaginal dryness, bleeding, stenosis, dyspareunia, atrophic vaginitis and pain) requires sensitive discussion and possible referral to a clinician with skills in the relevant area (Harris 2019) - bowel dysfunction, gastrointestinal or abdominal symptoms, which may need monitoring and assessment - bowel obstruction due to malignancy patients should be aware of possible symptoms and advised to seek immediate medical assessment if symptomatic - malnutrition/undernutrition as identified using a validated malnutrition screening tool or presenting with unintentional weight loss - obesity many patients with a high BMI may be malnourished - abdominal ascites, which may need active management - lower limb lymphoedema, which is a common side effect after complete pelvic lymphadenectomy - referral to a physiotherapist trained in managing lymphoedema or a trained lymphoedema massage specialist may be appropriate - · decline in mobility or functional status as a result of recurrent disease and treatments (referral to physiotherapy or occupational therapy may be required) - coping with hair loss and changes in physical appearance (refer to the Look Good, Feel Better program - see 'Resource list') - appointing a substitute decision-maker and completing an advance care directive - financial issues as a result of disease recurrence such as gaining early access to superannuation and insurance - legal issues (completing a will, care of dependent children) and making an insurance, superannuation or social security claim on the basis of terminal illness or permanent disability.
+- assistance for dealing with emotional and psychological distress resulting from fear of death or dying, existential concerns, anticipatory grief, communicating wishes to loved ones, interpersonal problems and sexuality concerns - potential isolation from normal support networks, particularly for rural patients who are staying away from home for treatment - cognitive changes as a result of treatment and disease progression such as altered memory, attention and concentration (a patient may appoint someone to make medical, financial and legal decisions on their behalf - a substitute decision-maker - before and in case they experience cognitive decline) - referral to a speech pathologist to manage and maximise any communication impairments and an occupational therapist or psychologist for social skills training to reduce psychosocial difficulties (difficulty with social interactions can place the patient at higher risk of depression, which is relatively common for patients with head and neck cancer) - speech pathology for: - communication and swallowing difficulties, which may occur in the presence of residual, recurrent or metastatic disease it is important to consider the patient's overall prognosis and quality of life in managing these (e.g. the benefit of oral feeding irrespective of aspiration risk) - people who have undergone a laryngectomy or a tracheostomy to maximise communication, humidification/airway management and swallowing outcomes - a referral to a physiotherapist with expertise in respiratory management may also benefit (e.g. for advice regarding daily sputum production, coughing and forced expectoration) - referral to a dietitian for early nutrition intervention using a validated malnutrition screening tool such as the MST (malnutrition can occur as a result of disease or treatment) - enteral nutrition for certain patients with residual, recurrent or metastatic disease, although consideration of the patient's overall prognosis and quality of life should be considered

+- referral to the appropriate discipline (e.g. social work, speech pathology, dietetics or nursing) for further assessment and identification of appropriate funding support (additional costs related to managing ongoing impairments, such as communication devices, enteral feeding and chronic wound management) - decline in mobility or functional status as a result of recurrent disease and treatments (referral to physiotherapy or occupational therapy may be required) - coping with hair loss and changes in physical appearance (refer to the Look Good, Feel Better program see 'Resource list') - appointing a substitute decision-maker and completing an advance care directive - financial issues as a result of disease recurrence such as gaining early access to superannuation and insurance - legal issues (completing a will, care of dependent children) and making an insurance, superannuation or social security claim on the basis of terminal illness or permanent disability.

-6.8.2 Rehabilitation
+6.9.2 Rehabilitation

 Rehabilitation may be required at any point of the metastatic care pathway, from preparing for treatment through to palliative care.
-Issues that may need to be dealt with include managing cancer-related fatigue, improving physical endurance, achieving independence in daily tasks, returning to work and ongoing adjustment to cancer and its sequels.
+Issues that may need to be dealt with include managing cancerrelated fatigue, improving physical endurance, achieving independence in daily tasks, returning to work and ongoing adjustment to cancer and its sequels.